gbdrt/quasi-periodic/README.md

 ## Related Publications

-A pdf version of the publications can be found on my personal webpage: <http://guillaume.baudart.eu>
+A pdf version of all the publications can be found on my personal webpage: <http://guillaume.baudart.eu>

 - Soundness of the Quasi-Synchronous Abstraction
   with Timothy Bourke and Marc Pouzet.